orbcode/orbuculum/README.md

 An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible.
 A  nodding reference to (the) BlackMagic (debug probe).

-This program is in heavy development.
+[[[This program is in heavy development.
 Check back frequently for new versions with additional functionality.
+The current status (30th April) is that ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented but untested.
+You will need to enable PRINT_EXPERIMENTAL in `orbuculum.c` to see them...but they're not ready for prime time yet, mostly because I haven't figured out how to present them.]]]

 On a CORTEX M Series device SWO is a datastream that comes out of a single pin when the debug interface is in SWD mode.
 It can be encoded